Athletics New Zealand is overseen and controlled by a range of governance structures at a national level, by an elected volunteer board.

 Catherine Rossiter-Stead

-Based in the Wellington region, Catherine runs a marketing, communications and event management consultancy.
-Working closely with a number of sports organisations including Sport New Zealand, New Zealand Rugby, the Central Pulse and Netball Central franchise and the British Basketball League, she has gained a thorough understanding of the broader sporting landscape.
+Based in the Wellington Region, she has worked closely with a number of sports organisations including Sport New Zealand, New Zealand Rugby, the Central Pulse franchise and the British Basketball League, where she has gained a thorough understanding of the broader sporting landscape.

-As an events professional, Catherine has organised a wide range of sporting events and appreciates the importance of creating exceptional experiences to ensure people are valued and engaged as participants.
+She has also organised a wide range of sporting events and appreciates the importance of creating exceptional experiences to ensure people are valued and engaged as participants.

-She is currently a director of both the Wellington Rugby Football Union and Central Districts Cricket Association, where she is a champion for equality in the provision of games, training opportunities and facilities, and proud to be spearheading a positive change for women and girls.
+As a Director of both Wellington Rugby Football Union and Central Districts Cricket Association, she continues to advocate for inclusion and equality in the provision of games, training opportunities and facilities, and brings this focus to Athletics.

-She is extremely passionate about encouraging people of all ages to be physically active and recognises the huge potential of sport in bringing people together to help build strong, diverse and resilient communities, making for a better New Zealand.
+She is extremely passionate about encouraging people of all ages and abilities to be physically active and recognises the huge potential of sport in bringing people together to help build strong, diverse and resilient communities.

 Genevieve Macky